SteinsFu/scholarbot/README.md

 ### Using the Agent

-1. **Mention the bot in Slack**
+1. **Available Commands**
-   - `@YourBot https://arxiv.org/pdf/2301.00000.pdf Summarize this paper`
+   - `@YourBot https://arxiv.org/pdf/2301.00000.pdf Summarize this paper` - Analyze and summarize any PDF paper
-   - `@YourBot Can you find related papers to the one I just shared?`
+   - `@YourBot Can you find related papers to the one I just shared?` - Discover similar research using Semantic Scholar
-   - `@YourBot /new Let's start a new conversation`
+   - `@YourBot /new Now summarize this paper https://...` - Start a fresh conversation (clears previous context)
+   - `@YourBot /select_llm_provider` - Choose your preferred LLM provider (ChatGPT, Google, ...)

 2. **Supported Commands**
-   - Share a PDF URL with any question
+   - Share a PDF URL / PDF file with any question
    - Ask for paper summaries
    - Request related paper discovery
    - Follow-up questions about previously analyzed papers